Cartoon Network (Central and Eastern Europe): Southeastern Europe

-From 14 April 1996 to 6 April 1997, the Russian channel TV-6 broadcast the Cartoon Network block with the channel's bumpers dubbed in Russian, as well as two multi-part projects — the animated series The Jetsons and the classic Tom and Jerry short cartoons.
+From 14 April 1996 to 6 April 1997, the Russian channel TV-6 broadcast the Cartoon Network block with the channel's bumpers dubbed in Russian, as well as two whole series: The Jetsons and the classic Tom and Jerry theatrical cartoons.

-In October 1996, Cartoon Network Europe began to be rebroadcast in English by the pay-TV operator Kosmos-TV (owned by an American company Metromedia International), the duration of the broadcasts was not fixed.
+In October 1996, Cartoon Network Europe began to be rebroadcast in English by the pay-TV operator Kosmos-TV (owned by American company Metromedia International), the duration of the broadcasts was not fixed.
 Broadcasting was carried out from 5:00 to 21:00 Moscow time, and the TNT UK TV channel was broadcast in the evening.
 In October 1999, the channel TCM Europe began broadcasting during non-working airtime instead of TNT UK.

 On 1 November 1999, the pan-European version of Cartoon Network officially began broadcasting on the territory of Russia and in the CIS and Baltic countries on the platform of the Russian satellite operator NTV Plus and in other cable networks, broadcasting from the Sirius 2 (partially duplicated).
 Broadcasting was from 8:00 to 23:00 Moscow time, with the TV channel TCM Europe being broadcast at overnight hours.
 The distributor of the channel in the CIS and the Baltic States was Chello Zone.

-On 1 April 2005, the pan-European Cartoon Network received a full-fledged Russian audio track.
+On 1 April 2005, the pan-European Cartoon Network received a full-fledged Russian audio track, with dubs commissioned at studios in Moscow and St. Petersburg.

-In mid-May 2006, a rebranding was carried out, which included an updated version of the logo and a new design.
+On 21 April 2006, a rebranding was carried out, which included an updated version of the logo and a new design.
 Later, the Cartoon Network Cinema block appeared.

 In 2008, a representative office of Turner Broadcasting System Russia opened in Moscow, which began distributing the channel.

 On 1 October 2009, a separate feed was established — Cartoon Network Russia and Southeastern Europe (CN RSEE), broadcasting in the CIS, Baltic States and Southeastern Europe.
 There is also a new block Cartoon Toon Toon.
 Both the CIS countries and Bulgaria received separate advertising.
+Ahead of the new feed's launch in Bulgaria, special events were held in Sofia, Varna, Plovdiv and Stara Zagora.

 On 26 November 2010, a new corporate identity was introduced, as well as a new design.
 In the same year, a website was launched - cartoonnetwork.ru and cartoonnetwork.bg, the site is controlled and maintained in London.